RMI-NITT/RMI_website_2021/README.md

 * Included links to RMI's YouTube channel and Instagram Profile.
 * Modified the CSS for Misalignment bugs throughout the webpages.
 * Created separate youtube playlist for each project and linked to website.
-  (hereafter ensure that all your vidoes are in their respective playlists)
+  (hereafter ensure that all your project videos are in their respective playlists)

 ### Next Update